pynetscript/reality/README.md

   - Prompts for password twice but doesn't show it on screen (getpass)
     - If passwords match each other the script will continue to run
     - If password don't match each other we will get an error message `>> Passwords do not match.
 Please try again. ` and the script will prompt us again until passwords match each other.
-- Function (count_letters)
-  - Count how many chars are in a string

 # 2nd argument (.json)